Patient's Query

 Welcome back to icliniq.com.

-DHEA-S is secreted by adrenal glands in both males and females.
-High levels of DHEA-S can be because of multiple causes.
+DHEA-S is secreted by the adrenal glands in both males and females.
+High levels of DHEA-S can be caused by multiple factors.
 An increase in DHEA-S is known as adrenal hyperandrogenism.
 The levels above 500 need to be investigated further.
 Since your level is 482, you need not worry.
 A slight increase is common at your age.
 It is also seen in patients with PCOS - polycystic ovarian syndrome or idiopathic hirsutism.
 Your testosterone levels are quite low.
 This is because of the high DHEA-S levels, which are able to suppress testosterone production.
-This is a good sign and it means that your glands are functioning normally.
+This is a good sign, and it means that your glands are functioning normally.
 DHEA-S has very low activity in hair growth.
 The main hormones causing hirsutism are testosterone and DHT.
-Since your testosterone levels are normal and you only have a few hairs, I suggest you can proceed with lasers.
+Since your testosterone levels are normal and you only have a few hairs, I suggest that you proceed with lasers.
 DHEA-S will not be a problem for your laser response.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!